biell/alti-server/README.md

   * **/showSeen**<br>
     If user information is being kept per the "altBouncer" option, then display the users currently queued for the next altbouncer update.

+  * **/showPowerups**<br>
+    List all the powerups defined for the current map.
+This is useful for finding powerup coordinates to specify Alti+ powerup overloading.

   * **/chatLeft [message]**<br>
     Send `message` to all members of the left team.